opsdroid/opsdroid/docs/configuration.md

 ```

 ##### Logs rotation
-To keep the logs under control the file will grow to 50MB before being rotated back.
+To keep the logs under control, the file will grow to 50MB before being rotated back.
 You can change the default value by passing the `file-size` argument.

 ```yaml
 logging: